 Rhonda Fields has represented House District 42 in Aurora since 2010.
-On January 7, 2014 she was appointed by Speaker of the House Mark Ferrandino as Speaker Pro Tempore.
-She is chairwoman of the House Local Government Committee and a member of the Education Committee and the Health, Insurance & Environment Committee.
+She now serves as the Chair of the Local Government Committee and is a member of the Education Committee.

 During the 2013 legislative session, Rep. Fields garnered national attention for her sponsorship of bills to make it harder for criminals and domestic violence offenders to get guns and to reduce the chances of another massacre like the Aurora movie theater shooting, which happened in her district in 2012.
 She also successfully sponsored important legislation expanding job training and getting more Coloradans back to work; cracking down on stoned drivers; and establishing a statewide notification system for victims when their perpetrators are released from prison.

 In her first term she successfully sponsored 16 bills, a huge number for a Democrat in a Republican-controlled chamber.
 Included were bills that: close a loophole that made it advantageous for a motorist to leave the scene of a traffic accident; allow developmentally disabled adults to give court testimony outside the courtroom, in settings where they feel more comfortable; and require public colleges and universities to develop policies to determine academic credit for a student’s prior learning.

 Rep. Fields is the founder of the Fields Wolfe Memorial Fund, a nonprofit established in memory of her son, Javad Fields, and his fiancée, Vivian Wolfe.
 The two CSU graduates were murdered on June 20, 2005, less than a week before Javad was scheduled to testify as a key witness in the murder of his best friend.